*NHS CORONAVIRUS FAQ's:*

-If you have symptoms of FEVER or COUGH it is likely that you have Coronavirus.
+If you have symptoms of FEVER or COUGH or a loss of, or change in, your normal sense of taste or smell it is possible that you have Coronavirus.

 You DO NOT need to see or speak to a GP or Nurse to confirm this diagnosis.

 For all information regarding getting a COVID swab test or about self isolation: https://www.nhs.uk/conditions/coronavirus-covid-19/

 You are likely to get better with self management but, if you feel worse or do not get better then you should visit NHS 111 online or phone 111.

 DO NOT come to the practice if you have any symptoms of Coronavirus.

 Please take note of the following advice when attending an appointment.

 - Ensure you are appropriately dressed so the GP can examine you.

 - Use the toilet before you leave home and wash your hands for at least 20 seconds.

 - Please ensure you wear a face mask when you enter the waiting area.